sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <object data="{{ 'assets/img/2025-04-28-vlm-understanding/probing.svg' | relative_url }}" type="image/svg+xml" width="80%" class="l-body rounded z-depth-1 center"></object>
 <div class="l-gutter caption" markdown="1">
-Neural probing architecture for analyzing internal representations through a simple linear classifier.
+Analyzing internal representations through a simple linear classifier.
 </div>

-Probing <d-cite key="alain2016understanding"></d-cite><d-cite key="hewitt-manning-2019-structural"></d-cite> serves as a powerful diagnostic tool - essentially a microscope for peering into the internal workings of neural networks, helping us understand what information these models actually capture in their representations.
-At its core, the technique involves training simple supervised classifiers (probes) to predict specific linguistic or semantic properties from a model's internal representations.
+Probing <d-cite key="alain2016understanding,hewitt-manning-2019-structural"></d-cite> serves as a powerful diagnostic tool - essentially a microscope for peering into the internal workings of neural networks, helping us understand what information these models actually capture in their representations.
+At its core, the technique involves **training simple supervised classifiers (probes) to predict specific properties from a model's internal representations.**

 <details markdown="1">
-<summary><b>An Concrete Example</b></summary>
+<summary><b>An Example</b></summary>
 For instance, in a vision-language model analyzing "a cat sitting on a mat", we might train a linear probe to predict spatial relationships between objects, or whether certain visual attributes are being captured in the textual representations.

 The probe's performance on such tasks reveals whether this information is readily accessible in the model's representations - high accuracy suggests the property is well-encoded, while poor performance indicates the information may be absent or deeply entangled.
 </details>

 One key advantage of probing is its empirical transparency: by using simple classifiers <d-footnote>single linear probes could suffice in most cases, as their simplicity ensures that strong performance reflects information present in the representations rather than complex learning by the probe itself</d-footnote> as probes, we can directly examine what information is encoded in model representations.
-This methodological approach has yielded valuable insights into how neural networks process multimodal information, from basic visual-linguistic alignments to complex semantic relationships.

 <aside class="l-body box-warning" markdown="1">
 However, it's important to note that high probe accuracy alone doesn't necessarily mean the model actively uses this information during its regular operation - it indicates correlation in information encoding but not necessarily causation in the model's decision-making process.